 Psalm 135 is of note for its use of other passages from the Hebrew Scriptures.
-Almost every verse quotes the words or the idea of another Old Testament passage.
-Rather easily can be seen reference to four different Psalms, two passages from Deuteronomy, two from Jeremiah, and two from Exodus.
+Almost every verse quotes the words or the idea of another Old Testament passage, including four different psalms, two passages from Deuteronomy, two from Jeremiah, and two from Exodus.
 Derek Kidner wrote of Psalm 135, “Every verse of this psalm either echoes, quotes or is quoted by some other part of Scripture.”

 A. The good God, Creator and Redeemer.

 Praise Him, O you servants of the LORD!

 You who stand in the house of the LORD,

 In the courts of the house of our God,

 a.
 Praise the LORD: Psalm 135 begins and ends with this phrase.
 It is a call for stirring, passionate praise to God, but not one that runs only on the fuel of emotion.
 This psalm gives many reasonable, logical reasons why we should praise the LORD.

 i.
 Meyer described the characteristics of praise: “In this, we adore God for all that He is in Himself.
 Forgetting our own petty interests and concerns, our me and my and mine, we take our stand with angels and archangels and all the host of heaven in crying, Thou art worthy, O holy, holy, holy Lord!
 Heaven and earth are full of Thy great glory.
 Glory be unto Thee, O God Most High!”